abel-bezabih/auto-annotated-portfolio/content/pages/index.md

       integration.
 With a background in backend solutions, and extensive experience with cloud platforms, I help businesses optimize their cloud environment for performance, scalability, and security and software needs.
-      Explore my work, projects, and insights on cloud computing.
+      Explore my work, projects, and insights on different solutions.
     actions:
       - type: Button
         label: Hire me